silverfs/wikijs-datadump/manuals/cybersec/BoK/secure-network-connections.md

 # Introduction
 <br />

-SSL is more commonly known as TLS and is a protocol for encrytping internet traffic and verifying website/server identity.
+SSL is more commonly known as TLS and is a protocol for encrypting internet traffic and verifying website/server identity.
 It's the standard technology for keeping an internet connection secure and safeguarding a connection between systems.
 An SSL certificate is what enables a website to move from HTTP to HTTPS.
 Essentially, it's a datafile hosted in a website's origin server.
 They contain the public key and the website's identity and other related information.
 This public key is used to verify the identity of the website/server.
 <br />

 ## Creating an SSL certificate